hivejs/docs/setup/installation.md

 hive init
 ```

-## Choose a database backend
+### Choose a database backend
 Hive.js uses the [waterline](https://github.com/balderdashy/waterline) ORM, which supports a variety of database backends.
-You can [pick one of these](https://github.com/balderdashy/waterline-docs#supported-adapters) and install it with npm install, e.g. `npm install sails-memory` is good for testing purposes.
+You can [pick one of these](https://github.com/balderdashy/waterline-docs#supported-adapters) (hive-init(1)) will ask you and help you configure it). `sails-memory` is good for testing purposes, but if you're headed for production, you'll want a real database like mysql or postgresql.

-## Choose a broadcast transport
+### Choose a broadcast transport
 Hive.js is scalable.
 This means that you can spin up any number of workers to handle the load.
 However, these workers need to communicate and that's when broadcast transports come into play.
 Currently available are:

  * hive-broadcast-memory (simple stub that only works when you have just one worker)
  * hive-broadcast-smokesignal (sets up a peer-to-peer network through which the workers will communicate)

-By default hive-init(1) installs hive-broadcast-memory, so if you want some other transport you need to uninstall it first and then install the new transport with `npm install hive-broadcast-<name>`, where `<name>` is the name of the transport.
+hive-init(1) will ask you which one you want.

-## Choose one or more editors
+### Choose one or more editors
 Currently available editors are

  * `hive-editor-text-textarea`: Collaborate on plain text using a simple textarea.